(anti)

 Salesforce rolls out new Slackbot AI agent as it battles Microsoft and Google in workplace AI

-Salesforce has launched a rebuilt Slackbot AI agent capable of searching enterprise data, drafting documents, and taking action on behalf of employees across its workplace platform.
+Salesforce launched a rebuilt Slackbot AI agent capable of searching enterprise data, drafting documents, and taking action on behalf of employees in its workplace competition.

 -